Skip to main content

 Conditions of Assessment

-The material for this standard will be student-generated information which may be presented in verbal or written form, and may be accompanied by physical demonstration or visual images.
+The evidence for this Achievement Standard will be ākonga-generated information which may be presented in verbal, video, or written form, and may be accompanied by physical demonstration or visual images.

 • annotated visual information